x140l1n/xiao-dev-portfolio/README.md

 ## 🗂️ Project Structure

+- `api/`: Contains the `email.php` file, which handles sending emails.
 - `src/`: Contains the main components, views, and project files.
 - `public/`: Static files and the `index.html`.
 - `dist/`: Folder generated after the build, ready for production deployment.